 Spilde acknowledged that after Sommer's course offering was made public, the community college

 was contacted by the Council on American-Islamic Relations (CAIR), the country's largest Muslim civil liberties advocacy organization.
-Arsalan Bukhari, executive director of the Washington chapter of CAIR, told the Register Guard, "Unless the goal of this course is to promote anti-Muslim bigotry, Lane Community College should replace Mr. Sommer with someone who will offer students a balanced and objective analysis of the subject matter."
-Spilde said that the course had been cancelled prior to CAIR's contact.
+Arsalan Bukhari, executive director of the Washington chapter of CAIR, told the Register-Guard, "Unless the goal of this course is to promote anti-Muslim bigotry, Lane Community College should replace Mr. Sommer with someone who will offer students a balanced and objective analysis of the subject matter."
+Spilde said that the course had been canceled prior to CAIR's contact.

 "We certainly value intellectual inquiry and freedom of speech